LucasDelfino92/morrowindsharp/setup.md

 - With the **Default** profile selected, click **Copy**.
 Type in **Morrowind#** and click **OK**.
 Close the window.
 - On the **Profile** tab, select the **Morrowind#** profile.

 Morrowind# will be the profile we'll be modding.
-You can always revert to the **Vanilla** profile to quickly deactivate all installed mods.
+You can always revert to the **Default** profile to quickly deactivate all installed mods.

 ### Installing Nexus mods with Mod Organizer 2